 To that end, there are many colleges and universities that are now choosing to include a binding arbitration provision in their admissions agreements to address matters such as Title IX complaints.
 Had binding arbitration been in place at Baylor, there would have been a process established to provide confidentiality for the accuser, the accused, and the University, while ensuring a fair hearing for all.
 Given the serious ramifications of the hearing process for the party making the complaint, as well as for the party accused, alternative dispute resolution can help achieve a fair process that ensures a just result.
 The use of an independent former judge or neutral not only benefits the process, but helps ensure fairness and confidentiality for all involved.

 Hon.
-Elizabeth Bonina is a retired Justice of the Supreme Court, Kings County, and an Adjunct Professor of Business Law and Sports Law at St. Joseph’s College in Brooklyn, New York.
-She is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel and is available to hear arbitrations and mediations throughout the New York Metro area.
-She has been voted as the #1 Arbitrator in New York State for three consecutive years (2015, 2014 and2013) by the New York Law Journal Reader Rankings Survey, and has been voted one of the Top Ten Mediators in New York State for six consecutive years by that Survey.
+Elizabeth Bonina is a retired Justice of the Supreme Court, Kings County, and an Adjunct Professor of Business Law and Sports Law at St. Joseph's College in Brooklyn, New York.
+She is a member of NAM's (National Arbitration and Mediation) Hearing Officer Panel and is available to hear arbitrations and mediations throughout the New York Metro area.
+For the second year in a row, she was voted a Top Two Arbitrator in the 2017 New York Law Journal Annual Reader Rankings Survey, and was ranked the #1 Arbitrator is New York State for three years in a row (2015, 2014, 2013).
+She has also been voted one of the Top Ten Mediators in New York State for seven consecutive years by that same survey.